Chester-Gillon/fpga_sio/fpga_tests/VD100_enum/readme.txt

 gen3_x4
 -------

-@todo this hasn't yet been committed as wasn't enumerating in the HP Pavilion 590-p0053na desktop.

 By default the "DMA /Bridge Subsystem for PCI Express (4.2) IP" was only offering a maximum link speed of either:
 - 2.5 GT/s
 - 5.0 GT/s